 Houston’s highways are notoriously busy with aggressive drivers and limited visibility during rain.
 The city’s flat terrain helps with tire changes, but the constant traffic flow creates serious safety risks.

 Summer heat makes tire failures more common and metal tools dangerously hot to handle.
-Keep work gloves in your emergency kit.
+Asphalt surface temperatures in Houston regularly exceed 150 degrees Fahrenheit from June through September, which means kneeling on the shoulder without gloves or knee protection is genuinely painful and can cause burns.
+Keep work gloves in your emergency kit year-round.

 What It Might Cost